4waisenkinder/4waisenkinder.github.io/source/_posts/2013-08-09-how-to-make-screenshots-with-phantomjs.markdown

 ```

-The variable declaration at top of the page ( yes, I know, Crockford-Style ;) ) show us all we need. ```system``` will take the responsibiliy of getting arguments with which we fired up phantomjs.
-This way is script is more generic and we will be able to pass in arguments like the url we want make a picture of, the path of the picture, and width and height of the headless browser window ( this becomes handy when you want to check your responsiv web desging ). ```webpage``` includes the actual browser functionality for opening a page and rendering it later on.
+The variable declaration at top of the page ( yes, I know, Crockford-Style ;) ) shows us all we need. ```system``` will take the responsibiliy of getting arguments with which we fired up phantomjs.
+This way the script is more generic and we will be able to pass in arguments like the url we want to make a picture of, the path of the picture, and width and height of the headless browser window ( this becomes handy when you want to check your responsive web design ). ```webpage``` includes the actual browser functionality for opening a page and rendering it later on.

 ```js
 page.onError = function ( msg ) {